-Children with asthma need to have immediate access to their reliever inhalers when they need them.
+Students with asthma need to have immediate access to their reliever inhalers when they need them.
 Spare inhalers should be provided by parents and kept in the clinic room in school.

-Children with epilepsy-concerns about safety should be discussed with the child and/or parents as part of their health care plan.
+Students with epilepsy-concerns about safety should be discussed with the student and/or parents as part of their health care plan.

-Children with diabetes should be able to manage their own medication, which should be discussed with the child and/or parent as part of their health care plan.
+Students with diabetes should be able to manage their own medication, which should be discussed with them and/or parent as part of their health care plan.

-Anaphylaxis-parents and/or child should discuss severe allergic reactions as part of their health care plan.
-Pre-loaded injections devices should be provided by the parents or child in the correct container, labelled with the child's name and updated medicines.
+Anaphylaxis-parents and/or student should discuss severe allergic reactions as part of their health care plan.
+Pre-loaded injections devices should be provided by the parents or student in the correct container, labelled with their name and updated medicines.
 If the school has to give this injection an ambulance must always be called.